Georgia flag Georgia Beach Holidays

 Your passport only needs to be valid for the duration of your stay.

-You may be asked for proof of your insurance by your airline or immigration upon arrival.
+You may be asked for proof of your health and accident insurance by your airline or immigration authorities upon entry.

 Good to know: